Investment property and second home mortgage rates in 2023

 • Can you have an accessory dwelling unit?

 Get answers in writing to ensure you fully understand the requirements for your second mortgage.
-If you’re having trouble qualifying with one lender or finding the loan program you need, try another lender.
-They all have different loan options and rates.
+If you’re having trouble qualifying with one lender or not finding the home loan program you need, try another lender.
+They all have different home loan options and mortgage rates.

 Do I need a second home or investment property mortgage?